UP869994/MediStory/README.md

-# MediStory
-A Medical History app
+# MediStory: The Medical History app

 A Medical History app to streamline history taking in medical settings and allow for multilingual translation.